yamini-sangam/playwright-practice/README.md

 It is used to configure the some settings to the test like browser

 ### 6.What is the use of record in playwright while testing webapp?
+The Codegen Record option in Playwright allows you to record user interactions with a web page and generate corresponding Playwright code.
+This is particularly useful for beginners who are unfamiliar with the Playwright API or for quickly prototyping automation scripts.